-This Division administers (i) Pension Regulations for the Army, 1961, raised as PRA, 2008 (ii) Pension Regulations for the Air Force, 1961, and (iii) Navy (Pension) Regulation, 1964.
-It also deals with Entitlement Rules for Casualty Pensionary Awards, 1982.
+This Department administers (i) Pension Regulations for the Army (PRA), 1961, revised as PRA, 2008 (ii) Pension Regulations for the Air Force, 1961, and (iii) Navy (Pension) Regulation, 1964.
+It also deals with Entitlement Rules for Casualty Pensionary Awards, 2008.

 Kinds of Pension

 - Service Pension Granted @ 50% of emoluments last drawn or average of reckonable emoluments during the last 10 months, whichever is more beneficial to pensioners subject to minimum of Rs.
 9000 /p.m.
 The minimum qualifying service to earn pension is 20 years in case of Commissioned Officer and 15 years in the case Personnel Below Officer Rank.

 - Ordinary Family Pension Granted @ 30% of reckonable emoluments last drawn subject to a minimum of Rs.9000/- p.m. (in case of natural death of the individual).

 - Special Family PensionGranted at a uniform rate of 60% of reckonable emoluments last drawn by the deceased (in case of death of a individual Attributable to or Aggravated by Military Service).

 It is equal to the reckonable emoluments last drawn by the deceased (to the families of personnel killed in war or war like operations, counter-insurgency operations, encounter with terrorists etc.)